 Laser metal deposition makes it possible to change between different materials in a work process with ease.

 The laser metal deposition process explained briefly

 First of all, the laser beam heats up the workpiece locally, creating a weld pool.
 Fine metal powder is sprayed directly into the weld pool from a nozzle in the processing optics.
 It melts there and combines with the base material.
-A layer of approx. 0.2 to 1 millimetre remains.
+A layer of approx. 0.2 to 1 millimeter remains.
 If required, numerous layers can be built upon each other.
 Argon is often used as the shielding gas.
-To apply lines, areas and shapes, the automatically controlled processing optics move over the workpiece.
+To apply lines, areas, and shapes, the automatically controlled processing optics move over the workpiece.
 An intelligent sensor system ensures that the layer thickness is even everywhere at all times.